wumss/seminar/pages/home.md

 who are interested in learning new topics and presenting our new knowledge to others.

-We meet every Friday (rooms have not yet been booked for this term).
-See our [FAQ](/faq) for frequently asked questions, and the [archive](/archive) for talks before today’s date.
+We meet every Friday in MC 4045.
+See our
+[FAQ](/faq) for frequently asked questions, and the [archive](/archive) for talks before today’s date.
 To browse talks by topic, see the [tags](/tags) page.
 Here is a link to our [facebook